Fire Prevention Division

 Fire Watch Details

-When a fire alarm or sprinkler system has to be shut down for more than 4 hours.
+When a fire alarm or sprinkler system has to be shut down for more than 4 hours, Fire Watch must be provided and documentation provided on a Fire Watch Log Sheet.

 Complaint Investigations Concerning Public Fire Safety